FenixHuang667/GenusCal/README.md

 ## Running

-### Running HamSampler
+### Running Gcal

-There are several options for HamSampler.
+There are several options for Gcal.
 Use the following command to see all options.
 ```
 ./src/Gcal -h
 ```